 Southwark Council subsequently pleaded guilty to four breaches of fire regulations.
-Labour MP Harriet Harman, whose constituency includes Lakanal House, said that those who had escaped with their lives were those who had ignored fire brigade instructions to ‘stay put’ and fled the building via the emergncy stairs.
+Labour MP Harriet Harman, whose constituency includes Lakanal House, said that those who had escaped with their lives were those who had ignored fire brigade instructions to ‘stay put’ and fled the building via the emergency stairs.
 Those who died were those who obeyed instructions to stay in their homes.
-The advice to stay put would have been correct were it not for the recent obsession with cladding high rise buildings and in particular with the use of cheaper flammable cladding, which renders the standard fire safety advice redundant, and caused the fires at Lakanal house and at Grenfell Tower to spread so rapidly and uncontrollably from floor to floor.
-The Lakanal inquest arrived at a number of conclusions and recommendations which included the following;
+The advice to stay put would have been correct were it not for the recent obsession with cladding high rise buildings, more often than not with the use of cheaper flammable cladding, which renders the standard fire safety advice redundant, and caused the fires at Lakanal house and at Grenfell Tower to spread so rapidly and uncontrollably from floor to floor.
+The Lakanal inquest arrived at a number of conclusions and recommendations which included the following:

 Since then there have been a number of high profile high rise fires in which the presence of cladding played a key role, notably in Dubai where, in February 2015 fire engulfed the 79 storey Torch skyscraper, one of the tallest residential buildings in the world, and the 63 storey Address Hotel where, on New Years Eve 2016, there was a similar fire.
 In both of these cases external cladding was implicated in the extremely rapid spread of the fire up the exterior of both buildings.
 There was one fatality and 14 were injured in the Address fire and no casualties at the Torch.
 It would seem that the rich of Dubai are far safer in their luxury skyscrapers than the poor of Kensington were in the 28 storey Grenfell Tower.

 The fire risks from cladding of high rise residential blocks have been known for years.
 The Government dragged its feet after the Lakanal fire, despite the recommendations of the inquest judge and a report the Government commissioned in 2013 that recommended an urgent review of fire safety policies for high rise blocks.
-We believe the dangers of cladding must have been known by the Council and TMO technical staff involved in planning the Grenfell Tower ‘improvement works’ and by the contractor Rydon and sub-contractor who carried out the works and seems to have opted for cheaper highly flammable cladding.
+We believe the dangers of cladding must have been known by the Council and TMO technical staff involved in planning the Grenfell Tower ‘improvement works’ and by the contractor Rydon and sub-contractor Harley Facades who carried out the works using cheaper highly flammable cladding.

 Needless to say none of this information about the known fire risks associated with the use of cladding was ever communicated to the residents of Grenfell Tower